gweaver15/PortfolioSite/README.md

 # Portfolio Site 👋

 A simple website to show off my projects and front-end skills as well as help people reach out to me.
+Hosted on Vercel but I'v experimented with deploying on AWS/Azure.

 Currently just raw HTMl/CSS/JS, considering migrating to a front-end framework like Angular or React